 Legionnaires' disease is a type of

 pneumonia.
-This type of pneumonia is caused by
+It is caused by

-bacteria called Legionella pneumophila.
-The bacteria can
+The Legionella pneumophila bacteria can

 Recommended Related to Lung Disease/Respiratory Problems

-Pontiac fever usually occurs in otherwise healthy
+Pontiac fever usually occurs in otherwise healthy people.

 What are the symptoms?

-The symptoms of Legionnaires'
+The most common symptoms of Legionnaires'